maykar/compact-custom-header/docs/Troubleshooting.md

 Be sure to read ["Important Notes"](https://maykar.github.io/compact-custom-header/#important-notes) and ["Breaking Changes"](https://maykar.github.io/compact-custom-header/#breaking-changes) for important info and changes you may have missed.

 [@thomasloven's lovelace guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins) is a great resource for installation of custom cards and solutions to common problems.

-CCH may not function on some older/unsupported browsers. @pjv maintains a version of CCH for those cases, found here: [Lovelace Compact Custom Header for old devices](https://gist.github.com/pjv/521073b982e37418339afbf420691310). **I do not offer support for this method**.

 When posting issues on Github or HA's forums always include: